Canon T6i vs Sony NEX-6

 It is notable that the T6i has a microphone port, which is missing on the NEX-6.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T6i and the NEX-6 have been discontinued, but can regularly be found used on eBay.
+Both the T6i and the NEX-6 have been discontinued, but can regularly be found used on ebay.
 The NEX-6 was replaced by the Sony A6000, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T6i and NEX-6 can be found, respectively, in the Canon T6i Manual (free pdf) or the online Sony NEX-6 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T6i and the Sony NEX-6?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.